- How’s your ideal file sander be like?

 The build and components are noticeably high quality, and you can tell that it is made to withstand the most rigorous applications.

-It is also quite versatile compared to other 1/2 inch belt sanders in its class, working equally well with metal, plastic, fiberglass, and stone.
+It is quite versatile compared to other 1/2-inch belt sanders in its class, working equally well with metal, plastic, fiberglass, and stone.
 I especially like the option to use a contact wheel or platen pad for grinding.

 #1 Wise buy electric file sander

-The Makita belt sander is a variable speed sander that is ideally suited for working in close quarters.
+The Makita belt sander is a variable speed sander perfectly suited for working in close quarters.
 Makita 9032 is remarkably lightweight and compact and can be maneuvered easily regardless of the surface of the workpiece.

 #1 Most affordable corded file belt sander

-The WEN 6307 may be one of the cheapest sanders in this roundup, but it is also one of the most impressive.
+The WEN 6307 may be one of the cheapest sanders in this roundup, but it is likewise one of the most impressive.

-The variable speed control lets you go from 1080 to 1800 FPM, which allows you to perform a wide variety of tasks.
+The variable speed control lets you go from 1080 to 1800 FPM, which lets you perform a wide variety of tasks.

 One other feature that makes the WEN 6307 stand out is the auto-tracking belt system, which doesn’t require tensioning or adjustment.